Patbox/mrpack4server/README.md

 - For any users, usable standalone, for setup of any modpack by defining a single file.
 - For modpack makers, allowing quick server setup by having to just download and run a single file.
 - Automatically downloads required mrpack files and any mods / external assets defined by modpack.
-- Automatically downloads and starts the server, without requiring swapping of jars, supporting Fabric Loader (0.12.0 or newer), Forge (for MC 1.17+) and NeoForge.
+- Automatically downloads and starts the server/modloader files, without requiring renaming of jars, supporting Fabric Loader, Quilt Loader, Forge and NeoForge.
-If used with modpack for other platforms, it will still install everything, but won't be able to launch.
+If used with modpack for other unsupported platforms, it will still install everything, but won't be able to launch.

 ## Usage:
 The file is run just like any other Minecraft server (`java -jar mrpack4server.jar`) and will use / pass